juancarlospaco/plz/README.md

 - `release_downloads`, `top_packages`, `updated_releases`, `changed_packages`.
 - Sometimes it returns Python Tracebacks as strings on the body of the response.
 - Its a big project, some features are not yet implemented as App, but source contains the functionanity whatsoever.
+- We tried to implement fully parallel install of packages, but because of the way Python packages work, they need to be installed sequentially whatsoever.

 ## Stars